 Protecting the Vision (Nehemiah 4:1-23)

-Good morning!
-We’re looking at how to live a life of vision.
-Thousands of years ago, God took an obscure man by the name of Nehemiah and began to use him to rebuild the walls of his city, the city of Jerusalem.
-For the past month or so we’ve been looking at lessons from the Nehemiah.
+Thousands of years ago, God chose a man named Nehemiah to help rebuild the walls of Jerusalem.
+For the past month or so we’ve been looking at lessons from Nehemiah.
 How can we align ourselves with God’s purposes with our life?
 How is it possible for you and I to live lives of vision – living out what could and should be from God’s perspective?

 Last week we saw Nehemiah go public with the vision.
 When Nehemiah shared the vision, he did so in a compelling way, and God prepared the people to respond.
 Nehemiah 2:18 says, “They replied at once, ‘Good!
 Let’s rebuild the wall!’
 So they began the good work.”
 After months of preparation, things were finally starting to happen.
 The vision was about to become reality.